Nomadiclorr/Python-Week-1/README.md

 # Anatomy of a class
 ## Instance attributes
 A Class is like an object constructor, or a "blueprint" for creating objects.
+To create a class, use the keyword *class* and give the class a *ClassName*.
+To creat class objects you use the *ClassName* by assigning the object to the *ClassName*.

+          Example: class MyClass: #creating class
+                        x = 5 #define class property

+                    p1 = MyClass() #create class object
+                    print(p1.x)